 Smear the date caramel all over the pastry base, leaving about an inch around the edge.

 Then, peel and slice the apples.
 Arrange the slices on top of the date caramel in whatever pattern you prefer.
 I wanted mine to look like flower petals, but some have said that they look more like stars!

 Bake in the oven for 25 minutes, or until the pastry is golden.

-Garnish with a little icing sugar and serve with walnut and maple custard (recipe for the custard is coming soon, but in the meantime you can just use custard powder with walnut milk and a little maple syrup!)
+Garnish with a little icing sugar and serve with walnut and maple custard (you can just use custard powder with walnut milk and a little maple syrup!)